 View our MOSAIC Experience photo gallery below!

 The Peer2 Peer program pairs first year students with upperclassmen mentors to create a support system for navigating life at Bentley while promoting academic, personal, and social development.

 Typically, mentees are first year students and mentors are juniors, with the relationship sustained throughout the mentee’s first two years at Bentley.
 Matches are made based on factors such as common personal interests, academic programs, and others.
-After completing the program, mentees then are able to become mentors for the incoming freshman class.
+After completing the program, mentees then are able to become mentors for the incoming first-year class.

 Students who have a mentor guiding them through their first year traditionally have received better grades in class, enter leadership positions quicker, and tend to be more academically, socially, and professionally prepared at Bentley and beyond!

-Check out last semester's Mentor and Mentee of the month here!
+Check the Peer2Peer Mentor and Mentee of the month here!

 First Friday’s with the Multicultural Center helps connect students with resources on campus that can enhance their experience at Bentley, personally, professionally, and academically.
 Each First Friday program takes place on the first Friday of every month each semester.
 The program connects students with offices or professional staff who give students advice on success on campus and in professional endeavors.The ultimate goal is for students and staff to get to know one another and engage in conversation.